marxin/texi2rst-generated/sphinx/gccint/rtl-representation/rtl-expressions-for-arithmetic.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: arithmetic, in RTL, math, in RTL, RTL expressions for arithmetic

 .. _arithmetic:

-.. index:: arithmetic, in RTL

-.. index:: math, in RTL

-.. index:: RTL expressions for arithmetic

 RTL Expressions for Arithmetic
 ******************************